reddy-j-harshith/VolunteerEdgeSim/README.md

 Using the Main Script
 After customizing the simulation to your liking in the notebook, you can execute the main simulation script to run the simulation from the command line:

-### Future Work
+### Future Work: Incorporating Vehicle Nodes into VolunteerEdgeSim

-#### Adding Mobility and Autonomous Unmanned Systems (AUS)

-To extend the VolunteerEdgeSim with mobility features or to integrate Autonomous Unmanned Systems (AUS), follow these steps:

-1. **Modify the `GeneralUnit` Class:**
+#### 1. Enhance the `GeneralUnit` Class:
-   - **Location Handling:** Enhance the handling of the `location` attribute to support dynamic updates.
-Implement methods to update the location based on mobility patterns.
+   - **Location Dynamics:** Extend the location handling in the `GeneralUnit` class to accommodate the dynamic nature of vehicle nodes.
+Implement methods that update the location in real-time based on vehicular movement patterns.
-   - **AUS-Specific Methods:** Override methods like `computeExecutionTime()` to incorporate AUS-specific factors such as varying connectivity depending on altitude or movement.
+   - **Connectivity Variation:** Adapt the `computeExecutionTime()` method to factor in connectivity variations that occur due to changes in the vehicle's location or network conditions.

-2. **Update the `Network` Class:**
+#### 2. Update the `Network` Class:
-   - **Dynamic Topology:** Augment the `Network` class to handle changes in topology dynamically as nodes move.
-This includes recalculating connectivity or routes based on new node positions.
+   - **Dynamic Topology Management:** Modify the `Network` class to dynamically adjust to changes in the network topology as vehicle nodes move.
+This could involve recalculating connections or updating routing information to reflect the current positions of the vehicles.
-   - **Node Management:** Add methods to dynamically manage nodes, allowing for AUS to enter or leave the network dynamically.
+   - **Vehicle Node Management:** Develop methods to dynamically add or remove vehicle nodes from the network, simulating real-world scenarios where vehicles may enter or exit certain network areas.

-3. **Enhance the `Task` Class:**
+#### 3. Modify the `Task` Class:
-   - **Mobility-Aware Task Management:** Adapt task assignment logic to account for node mobility, potentially reassigning tasks if a node moves out of effective range.
+   - **Mobility-Aware Task Assignment:** Revise the task assignment logic to consider the mobility of vehicle nodes.
+This may include strategies to reassign tasks if a vehicle moves out of the effective communication range.
-   - **Task Redundancy:** Implement mechanisms to manage task redundancy, improving robustness against the unpredictability of mobile nodes.
+   - **Task Redundancy for Vehicles:** Implement redundancy mechanisms to ensure task reliability, compensating for the unpredictable nature of vehicle nodes.

-4. **Expand the `Simulation` Class:**
+#### 4. Expand the `Simulation` Class:
-   - **Simulate Mobility:** Integrate mobility simulation within the main simulation loop, updating node positions periodically.
+   - **Simulate Vehicle Mobility:** Integrate a sub-module within the simulation loop that periodically updates the positions of vehicle nodes based on predefined or stochastic mobility patterns.
-   - **Adapt Metrics:** Revise performance metrics to consider the impacts of mobility, such as potential increases in latency or task failures due to movement.
+   - **Adjust Metrics for Mobility:** Update the performance metrics to account for the additional challenges introduced by vehicle mobility, such as increased latency and potential task failures.

-5. **Develop Utility Functions:**
+#### 5. Develop Utility Functions:
-   - **Mobility Models:** Create or integrate mobility models that define node movement within the simulation space, whether random, path-based, or mimicking real-world behaviors.
+   - **Mobility Models for Vehicles:** Implement or integrate existing mobility models that realistically represent the movements of vehicles within the simulation environment.
-   - **AUS Logic:** Implement logic specific to AUS operations, including energy consumption related to mobility, payload management, and interactions with infrastructure.
+   - **Specific Logic for Vehicle Operations:** Develop functionalities that are specific to vehicles, such as managing the energy consumption that varies with speed and operational dynamics, handling vehicle-specific payloads, and interacting with traffic management infrastructure.